 The primary hardware required for the operation of our network are the digital frames and digital TV screens that we use in our media network.
 Our digital frames are flat-panel LCD displays.
 The majority of our digital TV screens consist of plasma display panels and LCDs.
 Maintaining a steady supply of our display equipment is important to our operations and the growth of our network.
-The top five suppliers of our digital frames in 2009 were Samsung, SHARP, Haier, HPC and Hitachi, which collectively provided 93.1% of our total digital frames; the top five suppliers of our digital frames; and the top three suppliers of our digital frames in 2019 were Samsung, SHARP, Haier, HPC and Hitachi, which collectively provided approximately 93.6% of our total digital frames; and the top three suppliers of our digital frames.
-The top five suppliers of our digital TV screens in 2009 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens; and the top five suppliers of our digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens.
+The top five suppliers of our digital frames in 2009 were Samsung, SHARP, Haier, HPC and Hitachi, which collectively provided 93.1% of our total digital frames; the top five suppliers of our digital frames in 2010 were Samsung, SHARP, Haier, HPC and Hitachi, which collectively provided approximately 93.6% of our total digital frames; and the top three suppliers of our digital frames in 2011 were Xinyi, Guanzhong, and Shuangqi, which collectively provided approximately 100% of our total digital frames.
+The top five suppliers of our digital TV screens in 2009 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens; and the top five suppliers of our digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens; and the top five suppliers of our digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens; and the top five suppliers of our digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens; and the top five suppliers of our digital TV screens in 2010 were Hitachi, Haier, Philips, TCL and Konka, which collectively provided approximately 93.6% of our total digital TV screens.
 We did not purchase digital TV screens in 2011.
-Our digital frame suppliers typically provide us with one- to two-year warranties while our TV screen suppliers typically provide us with one- to two-year warranties while our TV screen suppliers typically provide us with one- to two-year warranties while our TV screen
+Our digital frame suppliers typically provide us with one-year warranties.